hauptem/Anthropic-Claude_36-Cipher-Gematria_Skill/README.md

 A skill for Anthropic's Claude that enables gematria calculations across 36 different cipher systems directly within Claude conversations.

-## What This Skill Does

-This skill extends Claude's capabilities by providing instant gematria calculations for any phrase across 36 cipher systems.
-- Calculate gematria values on demand during conversation
-- Show detailed letter-by-letter breakdowns for any cipher

 ## Supported Ciphers

 **Standard English**